 The Basics: Memory Loss, Dementia and Alzheimer’s Disease

-Healthy Habits for Your Brain and Body: Tips From the Latest Research
+Healthy Living for Your Brain & Body: Tips From the Latest Research

 The Alzheimer’s Association is the trusted source of education, information and training about Alzheimer’s disease.
 We are leaders in creating programs for professionals working with people with Alzheimer’s disease and their families.
 Learn from those who are experts in the field.We want you to have the tools you need for dementia diagnosis, care and treatment —call us today to learn more about our programs.
 Offerings may change—call for the most up-to-date information.